-The most senior staff position in a Member's office, the chief of staff reports directly to the Member and is responsible for evaluation the political outcome of various legislative proposals and constituent requests.
+The most senior staff position in a Member's office, the chief of staff reports directly to the elected official and is responsible for evaluating the political outcome of various legislative proposals and constituent requests.
 He or she is also in charge of overall office operations, including assigning work and supervising the staff.